 Target Market Matrix

-At a very high level, the Target Market Matrix is used in the context of business, marketing, finance.
+At a very high level, the Target Market Matrix is used in the context of business, marketing.

 Target Market Matrix quadrant descriptions, including examples